clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 * Randomly assigned peers, turnaround time: 1 week (due before next class)
 * You'll get a rubric and are expected to leave constructive comments
 * High scoring assignments will be adapted into keys (with your permission)
-* Talk to me if you want more feedback
+* Email me if you want more feedback

 Getting Help on the Mailing List
 ========================================================
 incremental: true

-Don't be Goofus:
+Don't ask like this:

 > tried lm(y~x) but it iddn't work wat do

-Instead, be Gallant:
+Instead, ask like this:

 > ```
 y <- seq(1:10) + rnorm(10)